aimms/language-reference/advanced-language-components/time-based-modeling/calendars.rst

 .. rubric:: Not predefined

-Although you can only use the fixed unit names listed above to specify the :any:`Unit` attribute of a calendar, AIMMS does not have a predefined ``Quantity`` for time (see also :ref:`chap:units`).
+Although you can only use the fixed unit names listed above to specify the ``Unit`` attribute of a calendar, AIMMS does not have a predefined ``Quantity`` for time (see also :ref:`chap:units`).
 This means that the units of time you want to use in your model, do not have to coincide with the time units required in the calendar declaration.
-Therefore, prior to specifying the :any:`Unit` attribute of a calendar, you must first specify a quantity defining both your own time units and the conversion factors to the time units required by AIMMS.
+Therefore, prior to specifying the ``Unit`` attribute of a calendar, you must first specify a quantity defining both your own time units and the conversion factors to the time units required by AIMMS.
 In the **Model Explorer**, AIMMS will automatically offer to add the relevant time ``Quantity`` to